pubnub/arduino/README.md

   waste precious RAM by pre-allocating buffers that are never needed.

-* The optional timeout parameter allows you to specify a timeout period after which the subscribe call shall be retried.
+* The optional timeout parameter allows you to specify a timeout period after which the subscribe call shall be cancelled.
 Note that this timeout is applied only for reading response, not for connecting or sending data; use retransmission parameters of the network library to tune this.
 As a rule of thumb, timeout